mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 DOGFIGHTING VEHICLES The dogfighting rules used for spacecraft are compatible with those used for vehicles and may be used when a spacecraft enters an atmosphere and, perhaps, is forced to engage with jet or grav fighters.
 However, even relatively nimble space fighters are designed for battle across enormous distances in the void of space and will find themselves at a disadvantage against smaller and more nimble vehicles.

 In addition to the dogfighting modifiers listed, spacecraft suffer an additional DM–2 when dogfighting vehicles.
-In the spacecraft’s favour, very powerful engines can counter this, although a typical merchant will be very ponderous in a dogfight.
+In the spacecraft’s favor, very powerful engines can counter this, although a typical merchant will be very ponderous in a dogfight.

 Spacecraft are capable of any Speed Band listed in the Vehicles chapter and will typically be going at Hypersonic speeds when entering an atmosphere.